Mobile Menu

 Panda Corydoras (Corydoras panda)

-Panda cory will grow up to 2.5 inches as well as peaceful with other bottom dwellers fish.
+Panda cory will grow up to 2.5 inches as well peaceful with other bottom dwellers fish.
 They will make an excellent combination with small to medium-sized fish in the community tank.
-You can keep your cory panda in a minimum 10 gallons of tank.
+You can keep your Cory panda in a minimum of 10 gallons of tank.
 But bigger tanks

 (20-30 gallon tank) will always work best because of their energetic properties.
-These aquarium water should be slightly acidic to neutral (pH 6 – 7).
+This aquarium water should be slightly acidic to neutral (pH 6 – 7).

 Always remember that panda cory requires quality water with zero salts, so you can add a filtration system to maintain water change regularly.
 These tanks also need to be well-planted with a lot of hiding spaces that give relief from the light.

-Panda cory are omnivores like all other corys, so you can feed them with live or frozen meaty food.
-They’re especially fond of brine shrimp, blood worm types frozen food.
+Panda cory is omnivores like all other Corys, so you can feed them with live or frozen meaty food.
+They’re especially fond of brine shrimp, blood worm types of frozen food.
 Therefore, give enough food to make sure that they will reach the bottom of the tank.

 Corydoras panda Overview